Constructing pseudo-Anosovs from expanding interval maps: First constructions

 In particular, $f$ is postcritically periodic, acting on $\PC(f)$ by the permutation $(1)(2, 4, 3)$.
 The postcritical and weak postcritical transition matrices for $f$ are

 with characteristic polynomials $\chi_P(t)=(t+1)(t^2-3t+1)$ and $\chi_W(t)=t(t+1)(t^2-3t+1)$. $M_P$ and $M_W$ are each primitive: we have

 \end{ex}

 \begin{ex} Here is an example of a tent map, i.e. a zig-zag of growth rate $1 < \lambda < 2$.
 It is not hard to show that positive tent maps are not ergodic: indeed, $x=0$ is a repelling fixed point with only itself as a pre-image.
-Nonetheless, we may still conjugate by an affine transformation to obtain a $\lambda$-expander that is ergodic.
+Nonetheless, restricting to the subinterval $[f(1),1]$ produces an ergodic transformation with the same growth rate.

 Let $g: I \to I$ be the positive zig-zag of growth rate $(1+\sqrt{5})/2$, the dominant root of $x^2-x-1$.
 The orbit of $x=1$ is periodic of period $3$ and includes the lone critical point $c=\lambda^{-1}$.
 See Figure \ref{fig:tent}.
 Thus $C(f)=\{c\}$ and $\PC(f)=\WPC(f)=\{0, u, c, 1\}$.
 The postcritical and weak postcritical transition matrices for $g$ coincide as